roblillack/tdoc/tests/snapshots/snapshot_tests__test_partial.snap.md

 # This is an example FTML document

-The purpose of this document is to demonstrate the following use-cases:
+The purpose of this document is to demonstrate the following use\-cases:

 - Describe the features supported by FTML.
 - Showcase the FTML standard formatting enforced by `fmtftml`.